Belalhossam7100/measuring-distance-using-ultrasonic-sensor/README.md

 Instructions:
 1. Connect the HC-SR04 ultrasonic sensor and the LCD to the ATmega32 microcontroller following the provided schematics.
 2. Ensure that the microcontroller is powered at 8MHz.
-3. Upload the provided code to the microcontroller.
-4. Power on the system.
+3. Power on the system.
-5. Observe the LCD display for real-time distance measurements.
+4. Observe the LCD display for real-time distance measurements.